 In this article, I have tried to explore some cheap budget hotels in Kuala Lumpur.
 The hotel location is important because easy access to public transport, cafes, restaurants and shopping malls can save travel time and transport cost.
 The light rail network in Kuala Lumpur is a very economical and efficient way to commute to some of the major tourist locations in the city.
 Therefore, finding a hotel close to public transport is a great way to minimize travel cost.

-Pangkor is located around 250km north of Kuala Lumpur.
-The nearest city to Pangkor Island is Lumut.
-If driving by car the easiest way is to follow AH2 northbound and exit near Gopeng.
 The Pangkor Island consists of Pangkor Laut, Giam Island, Mentagor Island and Simpan Island.
-These islands are popular destinations for tourism and fishing.
-The interior of the island is home to over 60 species of reptiles.
+These islands are popular destinations for tourism and fishing making Pangkor one of the most popular Island locations in Perak.
+The interior of the Pangkor Island is home to over 60 species of reptiles.
 The popular beaches at Pangkor include Pasir Bogak, Teluk Nipah and Coral Beach.

 Rich colonial history, exotic food and a fascinating blend of old and modern make Georgetown and Penang one of the most desirable places to visit in Malaysia.
 Once part of British Colony, Georgetown is home to a number of buildings dating to the eighteenth century.
 These richly decorated buildings give an insight into booming historic past of the region.
 Georgetown has attracted various communities through centuries who have left a deep impact on history, architecture and cuisine of Georgetown.